debops/debops/playbooks/roles/debops.backporter/README.md

     ---
     apt: 'host.example.com`

-This variable will tell `ginas.apt` role to configure `apt-cacher-ng` APT cache and `reprepro` repository on specified host, automatically enabling use of these services on other hosts within cluster/group. `ginas.reprepro` role will download packages from `secret` directory of Ansible Controller and include them in local APT repository, which then can be accessed by other hosts within the cluster.
+This variable will tell `debops.apt` role to configure `apt-cacher-ng` APT cache and `reprepro` repository on specified host, automatically enabling use of these services on other hosts within cluster/group. `debops.reprepro` role will download packages from `secret` directory of Ansible Controller and include them in local APT repository, which then can be accessed by other hosts within the cluster.

-You can easily exploit this feature by, for example, creating temporary LXC containers using `ginas.lxc` role, building backported `.deb` packages that you need (by configuring specific Ansible roles in these temporary containers) and distributing them among your other hosts using local APT repository.
+You can easily exploit this feature by, for example, creating temporary LXC containers using `debops.lxc` role, building backported `.deb` packages that you need (by configuring specific Ansible roles in these temporary containers) and distributing them among your other hosts using local APT repository.
 Temporary containers can then be removed to reclaim space/IP addresses, etc.